masudf6/ICTDBS507/README.md

 **Overview**

-This project is developed as part of the Diploma of IT course for the unit Connect Database to Webpage (ICTDBS507).
+This project is developed as part of the Diploma of IT course for the unit Connect Database to Webpage (ICTDBS507), which I am teaching.
 It serves as a learning resource for students to understand database-driven web applications.

 **Features**